 Napa Valley Balloons

 Take a cooking class

 At the newly opened CIA (Culinary Institute of America) at Copia.
 The CIA at Copia offers daily cooking classes and food adventures.
 You can book private events, too, for your family or corporate group.
 Learn about chocolate, making eclairs and fresh cheeses, pairings, and how to cook with honey.
 Have a look at the events calendar in advance to plan your trip.
 There’s also a full-service restaurant open six days a week, and a lovely gift store – perfect for purchasing souvenirs that you can fit into your carry-on luggage after you explore downtown Napa.

 Discover the Napa River

 Go kayaking with Enjoy Napa Valley Historical tours.
-Owner Justin Perkins is a native of Napa, and can tell you all about the flora and fauna along the Napa River.
+Owner Justin Perkins is a Napa native and can tell you all about the flora and fauna along the Napa River.
 There’s a lot of history, too, as Napa was once a major shipping port.
 The team at Enjoy Napa Valley pride themselves on being true locals who know the intimate details of the river in a way only someone who grew up in the Valley can.
 The Napa River is perfect for all levels of kayaking and the tours can be adjusted to suit as needed.

 Enjoy Napa Valley